jansmolders86/mediacenterjs/README.md

  The default routes are stored in the configuration folder.
  An app specific route can be added in the root of the app folder.
  This way it's a lot easier to extend the routing.
 See documentation below.
+- Fixed bug preventing movie cache to be written

 __version 0.016 (jQuery UI and cache clearing)__